afentev/Interpreter/README.md

 ## Language
 This is a C-family language.
-In fact it can be descripted as C++ without many things.
+In fact, it can be described as C++ without many things.
 You can find its formal description [here](https://github.com/afentev/Interpreter/blob/main/name.docx).
 ### Types
 * ___integers___

   Integers are defined as "int".
-They are stored in signed 32 bit integers in C++.
-Now integers supports all operators as in C++ with the exception of inversion and unary "+" and "-".
+They are stored in signed 32-bit integers in C++.
+Now integers support all operators as in C++ with the exception of inversion and unary "+" and "-".
 I am going to add them a little bit later.
 * ___doubles___

   Doubles are defined as "double".
 They are stored in C++ long double type.
-They also support all C++ operators such as summation, multiplication or division.
+They also support all C++ operators such as summation, multiplication, or division.

 * ___strings___

-  Now string is the most usefull type in language.
+  Now the string is the most useless type in the language.
 It can only be concatenated.
-There is now access by index or something.
+There is no access by index or something.
 I think I'll do it later.

 * ___arrays___

-  Unfortunatlly, arrays are absent in the interpreter now.
-Only syntax analyzer allows "vectors" and all other parts of interpreter will ignore arrays in the best case.
+  Unfortunately, arrays are absent in the interpreter now.
+Only syntax analyzer allows "vectors" and all other parts of the interpreter will ignore arrays in the best case.

 ### Operators
  This is the table with all operators and their priorities: